UTSC-CSCC09-Programming-on-the-Web/project-runalot/README.md

 ## Tech Stack

-Next.js for Frontend and Express for backend
+Next.js + Phaser for Frontend and Express for backend

 ## Alpha Version Milestone

-Implementing user authentication and set up chatrooms that other people can join and solve problems together, adding friends, notification system.
+Implementing user authentication, stripe checkout and landing page with creating rooms for game and frontend for the characters.

 ## Beta Version Milestone

-Implementing screen sharing and viewing, implementing leadership board, and user stats for each user, deploying the app.
+Finishing the game by implementing proximity chat, setting backend for gameplay(sockets for updating movement), and deploying the app.

 ## Final Version